 Holy Trinity Church, Bradpole has a range of Sunday and mid-week services suitable for everyone.

 Sunday morning services alternate between a Communion Service and an informal Morning Worship service in which the music group takes part.
 On the first Sunday of the month ‘Bradpole Brunch’ meets in the Village Hall at 11.30 for bacon rolls and cheese toasties, tea and coffee.
 Children have craft activities and there is a short bible story at the end.
 Check the calendar (https://www.facebook.com/holytrinitybradpole/

 ) to see what is coming up – we offer a friendly welcome.

 ‘Tuesdays Together’ is a Communion Service in the afternoon on the first Tuesday in the month, which is followed by tea, coffee and fellowship.
 There are three mid-week fellowship groups meeting in homes, and an active Mothers’ Union which meets on the third Tuesday of the month.

-There is a strong and enthusiastic bell ringing team, and a twice monthly Luncheon Club for older members of our community held in a local pub (The King’s Head).
+There is a strong and enthusiastic bell ringing team, and a twice monthly Luncheon Club for retired members of our community held in a local pub (The King’s Head).

 The church has Lay Pastoral Assistants who are able to take communion to those who worship at home; they provide a listening ear for the recently bereaved.

 There is a mid-week children’s club, meeting in the Village Hall on Tuesdays, and ‘Tots@Ten’ for children under five, and their parents and carers, which meets in the church on Wednesdays for coffee and fun.
 Check the calendar and/or Facebook page for restarting dates.